What is the first step to becoming a pilot?

 Do I have to pay it all at once?

 About half of our students “pay as they go”.
-The other half take advantage of our discount on aircraft rental by paying a minimum of $1500 toward “block time”.
+The other half take advantage of our discount on aircraft rental by paying a minimum of $2000 toward “block time”.
 Block time funds must be cash, check, or bank draft to receive the discount.
 The funds are placed on your account and are charged after each flight.
 When the account reaches a credit balance of $100, the student adds funds to keep receiving the discount.
-This is typically every 4th or 5th lesson.
-The block discount will save you over $200 over the 40 hours of required flight time.
+This is typically every 5th or 6th lesson.
+The block discount will save you well over $200 over the 40 hours of required flight time, which equates to a FREE Flight Lesson, or five FREE Ground Lessons..

 What if I’m still not sure?